- Written by Dr.Mehmet Demircioglu

 There are exceptions.
 If the hairline direction is clearly wrong, the design is obviously unnatural, the donor area is visibly overharvested, or there are serious skin problems, an earlier expert assessment can be useful.
 But assessment is not the same as immediate surgery.

-If repair is needed later, the plan should be slower and more precise than the first operation.
+If repair is needed later, the plan should be more deliberate and more precise than the first operation.
 A bad hair transplant repair is not simply a matter of adding grafts.
 It may require removing poor grafts, softening the hairline, rebuilding transitions, protecting donor supply, and accepting limits.

 Sometimes the hardest advice is to wait even when the patient is unhappy.
 Waiting does not mean doing nothing.
 It means letting growth mature, controlling inflammation if present, documenting the native hair, and understanding whether the main problem is design, density, continued loss, or anxiety during recovery.